delavegamark1014/COVID19_Data_Analysis_Project/README.md

 1. Make sure you have PostgreSQL, Pgadmin4, and Tableau Desktop installed.
 2. Create a database and load the COVID-19 data into the `CovidDeaths` and `CovidVaccinations` tables.
-3. Copy and execute the SQL queries provided in this repository using Pgadmin4 or any PostgreSQL client.
+3. Open and execute the SQL queries provided in this repository using Pgadmin4 or any PostgreSQL client.
-4. Open the Tableau file and connect it to the PostgreSQL database.
+4. Explore the interactive visualizations in Tableau to gain insights from the COVID-19 data.
-5. Explore the interactive visualizations in Tableau to gain insights from the COVID-19 data.
+Here is the link to the Tableau visualization: https://public.tableau.com/views/COVID-19Impact_16931977025800/COVID-19ImpactDashboard?:language=en-US&:display_count=n&:origin=viz_share_link

 ## Contributing